nextauthjs/next-auth/www/docs/getting-started/client.md

 * `signIn('google', { callbackUrl: 'http://localhost:3000/foo' })`
 * `signIn('email', { email, callbackUrl: 'http://localhost:3000/foo' })`

 The URL must be considered valid by the [redirect callback handler](/configuration/callbacks#redirect).
-By default this means it must be an absolute URL at the same hostname (or else it will default to the homepage); you can define your own custom redirect callback to allow other URLs, including supporting relative URLs.
+By default it requires the URL to be an absolute URL at the same hostname, or else it will redirect to the homepage.
+You can define your own redirect callback to allow other URLs, including supporting relative URLs.

 ---